datastax/php-driver/README.md

 ## Getting the Driver

-Binary versions of the driver are available for multiple operating systems and multiple versions of PHP which can be obtained from the [DataStax download server].
-The source code is made available via [GitHub]. _If using [DataStax Enterprise] use the [DSE PHP driver] instead_.
+Binary versions of the driver, available for multiple operating systems and multiple versions of PHP, can be obtained from our [download server].
+The source code is made available via [GitHub]. __If using [DataStax Enterprise] use the [DSE PHP driver] instead__.

 ## What's new in v1.2.0/v1.3.0